Kirkmahoe Parish church

 Several members are also committed in supporting Dalswinton community, while others have an involvement with Locharbriggs.
 The congregation also have an interest in the overseas work of the church, and help to finance support in sponsorship, and of those in need.
 The annual Shoebox Appeal attracts one of the largest contributions from the region.

 When there are no restrictions to worshipping in our building, we would hold a service every Sunday at 11.30 am which is followed by refreshments (including home-baking) every week.
-However in accordance with the recent Scottish Government announcement on Jan 2021 our face to face services will cease until further notice.
+However in accordance with the recent Scottish Government announcement our face to face services are resuming on Easter Sunday (April 4th 2021) at 11.30am.
+Closeburn Church will meet every 2nd and 4th Sunday at 10am.

-Services are available online - see the home page for more information.
+Services are still available online - see the home page for more information.

 Services appropriate to the Christian Year are held at Christmas and Easter, as well as Harvest Thanksgiving.
 A small praise group enhance the worship which the beautiful sanctuary inspires.
 Some members participate weekly in reading the scriptures.
 Currently there is no Sunday School.